 Boeing addresses environmental concerns throughout the life cycle of our products.
 Our research and development programs focus on reducing fuel consumption, emissions, noise and hazardous waste.
 More than 75 percent of Boeing Commercial Airplanes' research and development effectively contributes to improved environmental performance.

 Boeing's goals for the use of environmentally progressive products and processes start with our supply chain and extend through end of service when aircraft are recycled in a safe and environmentally responsible way.

 Photo: Boeing Photo

-The association has established specifications for environmentally appropriate ways to dismantle and recycle airplanes and aerospace components.
-Member companies annually recycle 35,000 tons of aircraft aluminum, 2,000 tons of special alloys used in aerospace manufacturing and 600 tons of reusable aircraft parts.
+The association has established specifications for environmentally appropriate dismantling and recycling techniques.
+AFRA also provides a third-party audit program.
+Member companies annually recycle 25,000 tons of aircraft aluminum and 1,000 tons of special alloys used in aerospace manufacturing.

 In addition, Boeing works with companies around the world to ensure that carbon fiber composite materials, such as those used in the 787 Dreamliner and advanced tactical aircraft, can be recycled for decades to come.
 Over the past several years, Boeing has worked with our manufacturing sites and suppliers to collect carbon fiber manufacturing scrap and develop processes to return this material back into aerospace manufacturing.
 This includes using recovered 787 manufacturing scrap carbon fibers to build several prototype aircraft interior components that currently are undergoing testing.
 We also have tested the feasibility of using recycled carbon fiber for tooling used in the production of aerospace parts.